The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 Hi Angela, One of my cockers, Daphne, used to do the same thing.
 It's supposed to be that they can smell the undigested food in the poo and eat it.

-They sell chewable tablets at Petco that seemed to do the trick.
+They sell chewable tablets at Petco that do the trick.
 You give it to them, and it's supposed to make their poo smell foul, so they don't want to eat it.

 Thankfully, Daphne doesn't do it anymore.